 If you buy the CD or downloadable version, you own it for life.

-So don’t make the mistake of buying the online subscription that will lock you out after a period of time is over.
+So don’t make the mistake of buying an online subscription that will lock you out after a period of time is over.
+It’s just not worth it.

 Now… on to the content review.